beginner photography

 Four Photography Basics

 Our discussion will begin by examining each of the four main categories individually.
-Then, we’ll explore how they work together and how one can impact the others.
+Then, we’ll explore how they work together and how one can impact the other.
 After that, it’s time to put your knowledge into practice with some assignments.
 The key elements you need to understand are Shutter Speed, Aperture, White Balance, and ISO.
 We’ll delve into each of these in-depth.
-Shutter speed refers to how quickly the shutter opens and closes.
+Shutter speed refers to the speed at which the shutter opens and closes.
 The aperture is the opening size that controls the amount of light entering the camera and affects the depth of field.
 White balance determines the color temperature based on the type of lighting, such as sunlight, shade, or cloudy weather.
 ISO also plays a role in regulating the amount of light that enters the camera.
 To start off, let’s review some essential fundamentals.

 Camera Batteries